OIDC Conformant Authentication Adoption Guide

 As part of our efforts to improve security and standards-based interoperability, we are rolling out new features exclusively on authentication flows that strictly conform to specifications.
 The first of these features is API Authentication and Authorization, which is available today.

 This guide details all the upcoming changes, some of which will be breaking, and provides suggestions on how to adapt your existing applications.

 This guide is meant for developers and IT admins who manage Auth0 integrations in their applications.
 If you are not familiar with how OAuth works at a basic level, we suggest reading our protocol overview.

-If you are integrating Auth0 as a SAML or WS-Federation identity provider to your application (i.e. not through OIDC/OAuth), then you do not need to make any changes.
+If you are integrating Auth0 as a SAML or WS-Federation identity provider to your application (that is, not through OIDC/OAuth), then you do not need to make any changes.

 To make this guide accessible to everyone, any authentication flows will be described only through HTTP requests instead of in the context of any particular language or library's implementation.
 This is the similar to the descriptions and examples provided by the official OIDC specification.

 All of the changes described in this guide apply to the OIDC Conformant Authentication Pipeline.
 This pipeline will be used if any of the following are true: